oidc-sweden/specifications/swedish-oidc-profile.md

 - `client_assertion_type` - Set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`
 - `client_assertion` - The value of the signed client authentication JWT generated.
 The Relying Party must generate a new assertion JWT for each call to the token endpoint.

+Section 9 of \[[OpenID.Core](#openid-core)\] lists the required contents of the signed JWT.
+These requirements states that the `aud` claim value SHOULD be set to the URL of the OpenID Provider's Token Endpoint.
+In order to facilitate interoperability it is RECOMMENDED that an OpenID Provider compliant with this profile also accepts its Issuer Identifier URL as a valid value for the `aud` claim.

 <a name="token-responses-and-validation"></a>
 ### 3.2.
 Token Responses and Validation